khilnani/hipchat.py/README.md

 ## hipchat.py

 A python script to display unread hipchat rooms/conversations.

+On iOS, Hipchat notifications sometimes do not show, or it can be easy to miss one.
+This script allows you to perform a review of any unread notifications.

 While designed for the iOS [Pythonista](http://omz-software.com/pythonista/) application, the script runs on any linux/mac os environment.